fmmb/myservers-admin-scripts/README.md

 # Policies

-At the end of a semester, we deactivate all the user accounts from that semester.
+At the end of a semester
+* we deactivate all the user accounts from that semester.
-A few weeks later we move the home directories to /home/archive/.
+* A few weeks later we move the home directories to `/home/archive`.
-After some time, we backup those directories to an external drive a completely delete them.
+* After some time, we backup those directories to an external drive a completely delete them.

 Each semester we create a new group for the new students, and change the name of the old one (e.g. tm => tm.2021-2022)